diamantiSolutions/solutions/lbaas/haproxy/specs/stable/readme.md

-1. you can also setup a default TLS with cmdline args to HAProxy cotnainer:
+1. you can also setup a default TLS with cmdline args to HAProxy container:
 ```
 ...
       containers: